dotnet/csharplang/proposals/extensions.md

   - If namespaces imported by using-namespace directives in the given namespace or compilation unit directly contain extension types or methods, those will be considered second.

-  - For the `Type` case:
+  - First, try extension types:
     - Check which extension types in the current scope are compatible with the given underlying type `Type` and collect resulting compatible substituted extension types.
-    - Perform member lookup for `identifier` in each compatible substituted extension type (note this takes into account that the member is invoked).
+    - Perform member lookup for `identifier` in each compatible substituted extension type.
-TODO3 This will cause us to look into the underlying type again.
-Confirm whether that's okay.
+      (note this takes into account that the member is invoked) (note this doesn't include members from the underlying type)
     - Merge the results
     - Next, members that are hidden by other members are removed from the set.
       (Same rules as in member lookup, but "base type" is extended to mean "base extension")
     - Finally, having removed hidden members:
-      - If the set is empty, proceed to the next enclosing scope.
+      - If the set is empty, proceed to extension methods below.
       - If the set consists of a single member that is not a method, then:
         - If it is a value of a *delegate_type*, the *invocation_expression* is evaluated as a delegate invocation.